-- (a) A licensed operator shall register players and establish registered player accounts prior to play. - (b) A person shall not participate in any game provided by a licensed operator unless the person is a registered player and holds a registered player account. - (c) (1) A registered player account shall be established in person at the land-based gaming facility operated by the licensed operator or at a satellite service center operated pursuant to paragraph (2).

-- (2) (A) In order to satisfy the in-person registration and transactional requirements of paragraph (1) of this subdivision and paragraph (4) of subdivision (d) of Section 19990.501, a licensed operator may enter into an agreement for the operation of one or more satellite service centers.
-A satellite service center may act on behalf of, or in coordination with, the licensed operator in carrying out those requirements. - (B) Both the satellite service center and the licensed operator may be held liable for any violation of this chapter arising out of an agreement between the satellite service center and the licensed operator to provide the in-person services described in clause (ii) of subparagraph (C). - (C) A licensed operator shall ensure that a satellite service center meets both of the following: - (i) Is either of the following: - (I) A card room with a land-based gaming facility licensed pursuant to Chapter 5 (commencing with Section 19800). - (II) A tribe that operates a casino pursuant to a tribal-state compact. - (ii) Is financially, logistically, and technologically capable of performing all of the following in-person services at the satellite service center in accordance with this chapter: - (I) Registering players for registered player accounts. - (II) Accepting funds from registered players for deposit into registered player accounts. - (III) Making payouts from registered player accounts to registered players. - (D) A satellite service center may make agreements to act on behalf of, or in coordination with, any one or more licensed operators. - (E) The commission may promulgate regulations regarding satellite service centers for the protection of licensed operators, registered players, and intrastate Internet poker, or that otherwise serve the purposes of this chapter. - (d) To register and establish a registered player account to play poker with real money, a person shall provide all of the following registration information: - (1) First name and surname. - (2) Principal residence address. - (3) Telephone number. - (4) Social security number. - (5) Identification or certification to prove that person is at least 21 years of age. - (6) Valid email address. - (e) A licensed operator shall provide registered players with the means to update the registration information provided to the licensed operator, and shall require that registered players keep registration information current. - (f) This section does not prevent a licensed operator from entering into a marketing agreement with a third party, who has been determined to be suitable and licensed as a service provider, to recruit people to become registered players if the registration process described in this section is under the sole control of the licensed operator.
+- (a) A licensed operator shall register players and establish registered player accounts prior to play. - (b) A person shall not participate in any game provided by a licensed operator unless the person is a registered player and holds a registered player account. - (c) A registered player account may be established in person, or by United States mail, telephone, or by any electronic means. - (d) To register and establish a registered player account to play poker with real money, a person shall provide all of the following registration information: - (1) First name and surname. - (2) Principal residence address. - (3) Telephone number. - (4) Social security number. - (5) Identification or certification to prove that person is at least 21 years of age. - (6) Valid email address. - (e) A licensed operator shall provide registered players with the means to update the registration information provided to the licensed operator, and shall require that registered players keep registration information current. - (f) This section does not prevent a licensed operator from entering into a marketing agreement with a third party, who has been determined to be suitable and licensed as a service provider, to recruit people to become registered players if the registration process described in this section is under the sole control of the licensed operator.